 You repeat this process for the other breast.
 Afterward, you can dress and resume normal activities right away.

-To find out if you need a mammogram, call The Women’s Center or book an appointment online.
+To find out if you need a mammogram, call The Women’s Center Hunter’s Creek office to book an appointment.

 These screenings are scheduled by the practice at the Hunter’s Creek location